REDSIM/VRCLightVolumes/Documentation/HowToUse.md

 1. Save the scene and select the **Light Volume Manager**.
 Set **Baking Mode** to **Progressive** for Unity Progressive, **Bakery** for Bakery, or **Custom Lightmapper** for other supported lightmappers.
 2. Run a bake in your lightmapper.
 Wait for the bake and Light Volume processing to finish.
 3. Select the volume.
 Its **Texture 0**, **Texture 1** and **Texture 2** fields should now be filled.
-4. Check the baked lighting on objects using a compatible shader.
+4. Check the baked lighting on objects using a shader that supports VRC Light Volumes.
 5. Check the lighting in Play Mode and in a VRChat build on your target platform.
 6. Save the scene again.